-6 66 Fed.
+7 66 Fed.
 Reg 5001, 5005 (Jan.
 18, 2001).
 By comparison, the 1990 federal standard for particulate matter for heavy duty diesel highway engines was 0.60 g/bhp-hr.
-NOx standards have been reduced over time from 10.7 g/bhp-hr in 1988 to 0.2 g/bhp-hr starting in 2007, with a phase-in allowed until 2010, yielding an effective limit of 1.2 g/bhp-hr for 2007-2009 model years.
+NOx standards have been reduced over time from 10.7 g/bhp-hr in

-have a useful life of approximately seven years, fleet turnover results in the purchase of approximately 250 new trucks per year meeting these new-truck standards.
+2006 model year and 4.0 g/bhp-hr in the 2003 model year.
+As DSNY's collection trucks have a useful life of approximately seven years, fleet turnover results in the purchase of approximately 250 new trucks per year meeting these new-truck standards.

 • To address the legacy of emissions from older trucks, DSNY mechanics have been installing Best Available Retrofit Technology (BART) devices such as particulate filters on pre-2007 trucks, as mandated by LL39/2005.
-For example, DSNY has installed 575 Cleaire Longview units that achieve reductions of 90% in PM and up to 25% in NOx.
-Including both factory-installed equipment and retrofits, by January 1, 2012 DSNY had particulate filters on 290 diesel-powered street sweepers and 1,966 collection vehicles.
-By July 1, 2012, all of DSNY's pre-2007 diesel collection truck fleet had BART retrofits or similar after-market clean diesel technology, except for two trucks near the end of their useful life.
+These devices achieve reductions of up to 90% in PM and up to 25% in NOx.
+Including both factory-installed equipment and retrofits, by January 1, 2014 DSNY had particulate filters on 324 diesel-powered street sweepers and 2,159 collection vehicles.
+By July 1, 2012, all of DSNY's pre-2007 diesel collection truck fleet had the required BART retrofits or similar after-market clean diesel technology.
+As of January 1, 2014, DSNY has approximately 25 pre-2007 non-collection truck diesel vehicles without retrofits.
+They, however, are slated to be replaced within the next year with clean diesel models with factory-installed controls; therefore, retrofits are not required.

 The benefit of Clean Diesel technology in reducing emissions from DSNY's fleet has been profound, as recognized by the City's air quality experts at the Department of Environmental Protection (DEP), who oversee the review of air quality impacts of proposed actions.
 For example, DEP staff have determined that if an action resulted in fewer than 90 DSNY truck trips per hour with BART or 2007-compliant equipment on principal and minor arterials, expressways and limited access roads, then no further air analysis would be warranted to conclude that an action's impact to neighborhood PM{2.5} levels along such roadways would be deemed insignificant for purposes of environmental review.
-The changes and improvements made to DSNY's Clean Diesel fleet have greatly reduced air quality concerns from mobile-source PM{2.5}
+The changes and improvements made to DSNY's Clean Diesel fleet have greatly reduced air quality concerns from mobile-source PM{2.5}.